- The D’Adamo Blood Type Diet

 But before we look at that it’s worthwhile to go over the ABO blood classification as this can give us some idea where the initial blood type diet hypothesis came from, and how it might be relevant for other studies.

 The ABO blood system was first described at the start of the 20th century by the Austrian physician Karl Landsteiner who demonstrated that our red blood cells could carry one of two antigens (a protein which can cause immune cells to generate antibodies) on their surface; A or B or none at all.
-We now know that this expression is determined by our genetics, meaning each individual will have two types of antigen present, which are summarised in the table below.
+We now know that this expression is determined by our genetics, meaning each individual will have two types of antigen present, which are summarized in the table below.

 Three outcomes per gene means a possible 9 combinations.
 However, AA is the same as AO meaning that we actually end up with four groups.
 A, B, AB and O. People with O blood should only receive donations from other O individuals, but can donate to anyone.
 Whereas AB can receive blood from anyone but only donate amongst themselves.
 There are many other factors such as the Rhesus (Rh) system which tags a + or – to the blood type (+ can receive – but not vice-a-versa) which further complicate matters but ABO is the main typing group.